SeongokRyu/small_molecule_tutorial/README.md

-# small_molecule_tutorial
-Tutorial on cheminformatics and machine learning for small molecule drug discovery
+# Tutorial on cheminformatics and machine learning for small molecule drug discovery

 # Requirements